Pinus pinaster: Description

 The cones are conic, 8–22 cm long and 4–6 cm broad at the base when closed, green at first, ripening glossy red-brown when 24 months old.
 They open slowly over the next few years, or after being heated by a forest fire, to release the seeds, opening to 8–12 cm broad.

-The seeds are 8–10 mm long, with a 20–25 mm wing, and are wind-dispersed.
+The seeds are 8–10 mm long, shiny black above, matt grey-brown below, and with a 20–25 mm wing; they are wind-dispersed.

-Similar species
+Taxonomy

-Maritime pine is closely related to Turkish pine, Canary Island pine, and Aleppo pine, which all share many features with it.
+Maritime pine is closely related to Turkish pine, Canary Island pine and Aleppo pine, which all share many features with it.
 It is a relatively non-variable species, with constant morphology over the entire range.
+Despite this, three subspecies are accepted by the Plants of the World Online database, though not all authors consider them distinct: